LAW ENFORCEMENT / POLICE FOUNDATIONS DIPLOMA

-The Police Foundations program is designed to prepare students to apply to and work as a Police Officer, Customs and Immigrations Officer, Security, Private Investigation, Court Officers, Fraud Departments, etc.
+The Law Enforcement / Police Foundations program is designed to prepare students to apply to and work as a Police Officer, Customs and Immigrations Officer, Security, Private Investigation, Court Officers, Fraud Departments, etc.

 The Academy, alongside the instructor (a 30 year veteran of the Peel Police force), will assist students on an individual basis to ensure they progress to the career of their choice.

-The Police Foundations program is a joint initiative between the Police Learning System Advisory Committee and the Ministry of Training, Colleges and Universities to establish minimum entrance standards for police services in Ontario.
+The Law Enforcement / Police Foundations program is a joint initiative between the Police Learning System Advisory Committee and the Ministry of Advanced Education and Skills Development to establish minimum entrance standards for police services in Ontario.

-We our one of few Colleges to include fire arms and self-defense training (limited additional fees apply).
+We are one of few Colleges to include firearms and self-defense training (limited additional fees apply).

 The following represents all subject descriptions, theory and skill objectives, content outline and length.
 The relative value of each unit will be based on approximately 50% practically related skills and 50% theoretical knowledge.